Shenzhen Mosque

-The Shenzhen Mosque (深圳清真寺 (Shēnzhèn Qīngzhēnsì)) is a mosque in Futian District, Shenzhen City, in the Guangdong Province of China.
+The Shenzhen Mosque (深圳清真寺 (Shēnzhèn Qīngzhēnsì)) is a mosque in Futian District, Shenzhen, in the Guangdong Province of China.

 Architecture

 Completed in 2013 with a total area of 3000 m2, it is the largest mosque in Shenzhen and is home to Muslim Association of Shenzhen.
 It consists of the main prayer hall, bunker building, wudu, garden etc. It was constructed in the Islamic architecture style.

 Transportation

 The mosque is accessible within walking distance east of Shangmeilin Station of Shenzhen Metro.